Last updated on November 22nd, 2023 at 01:07 pm

 To save time and effort, transform your images in their native application.
 For example, size, crop, rotate, and shear in Photoshop, which offers tools to make these and other image changes easily.
 Transforming images in page layout programs can be complex and time-consuming.
 Before importing images into your page layout program, first make sure they can print from Photoshop.

-When placing Photoshop EPS images into a page layout program, don’t embed the halftone screen frequency in each image while in Photoshop.
+When you use Photoshop EPS images to place images into a page layout program, don’t embed the halftone screen frequency in each image when you use Photoshop.
 Instead, set it in your page layout program or ask your printer if they will do it.

-Photoshop images that will be used for print purposes are best saved as TIFF, EPS, native PSD, or PDF files.
+Photoshop images that you use for print purposes are best saved as TIFF, EPS, native PSD, or PDF files.
 Printivity recommends sending the file as PDF to avoid any conversion or version issues that could delay your order.